-guest in a foreign culture (hard to forget, in fact), I held my tongue, remembering that The Land Of Freedom is considered by a few to be an abbreviation of The Land of Freedom To Be Thoroughly Obnoxious And Selfish.
+guest in a foreign culture (hard to forget, in fact), I held my tongue, remembering that The Land Of Freedom is sometimes considered to be an abbreviation of The Land of Freedom To Be Thoroughly Obnoxious And Selfish.
 Indeed, as the number one